TritonSE/PAP-Inventory-Processing/README.md

 - `npm run lint-check` runs lint checks on your code.
 - `npm run lint-fix` fixes any automatically fixable lint errors.
 - `npm run format` runs code formatting checks and fixes any formatting errors.

+### Tests

+This project has unit tests for the frontend and backend, using the Jest testing framework.
+The tests are located in the `__tests__` directories within both the `frontend` and `backend` directories.
+To run unit tests for either frontend or backend, run `npm run test`.